 The Fort de la Pompelle is located about a 20-minute drive outside Reims.
-The fort served as part of the nationwide Séré de Rivières defensive system, which France developed after its defeat in the Franco-Prussian War.
-When completed in 1884, the fort had six 155 mm artillery pieces and a company of 270 men.
+The fort was part of the nationwide Séré de Rivières defensive system, which France developed after its defeat in the Franco-Prussian War.
+When completed in 1884, the defense had six 155 mm artillery pieces and a company of 270 men.

 The fort saw extensive combat during the First World War and was heavily bombed.
 However, it was never captured by German forces.
-After the war, it was abandoned for nearly 40 years until sold to the city of Reims for one franc.
+After the war, it was abandoned for nearly 40 years until sold to Reims for one franc.

-Explore the tunnels under the fort and imagine what life was like for the French soldiers as they defended their city from German attacks.
-The museum at Fort de la Pompelle features artifacts and memorabilia from the Great War, including an extensive collection of German WWI-styled pointed helmets.
+Explore the tunnels under the fort and imagine life for the French soldiers as they defended their city from German attacks.
+The museum at Fort de la Pompelle features artifacts and memorabilia from the Great War, including an extensive collection of German WWI-styled, pointed helmets.

 There’s also a memorial for René Dorme, the French fighter ace who shot down 23 planes before being killed in action near Reims in 1917.